 Also of interest is that Pikeville has more people living here who work in computers and math than 95% of the places in the US.

-In terms of college education, Pikeville is nearly on par with the US average for all cities of 21.84%: 17.71% of adults 25 and older in Pikeville have a bachelor's degree or advanced degree.
+The percentage of adults in Pikeville with college degrees is slightly lower than the national average of 21.84% for all communities.
+13.21% of adults in Pikeville have a bachelor's degree or advanced degree.

-The per capita income in Pikeville in 2010 was $21,108, which is middle income relative to North Carolina, and lower middle income relative to the rest of the US.
+The per capita income in Pikeville in 2010 was $19,492, which is lower middle income relative to North Carolina and the nation.
 This equates to an annual income of $77,968 for a family of four.
-However, Pikeville contains both very wealthy and poor people as well.

 Pikeville is a somewhat ethnically-diverse town.
 The people who call Pikeville home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Pikeville residents report their race to be White, followed by Black or African-American.
 Important ancestries of people in Pikeville include German, Irish, Scottish, and French .

 The most common language spoken in Pikeville is English.
-Other important languages spoken here include Spanish and Laotian.
+Other important languages spoken here include Spanish and Italian.